How ChexSystems Impacts Your Business

 - Dispute errors: ChexSystems reports could contain inaccurate information.
 Erroneous negative information can lower your ChexSystems score.
 Make sure to dispute errors with ChexSystems and the bank that reported the error immediately.

 - Pay off outstanding debts: Pay off any unpaid balances on your previous accounts or make payment arrangements with the bank.
-Request that your bank updates the payment status in ChexSystems when the debt is settled to help improve your score.
+Request that your bank update the payment status in ChexSystems when the debt is settled to help improve your score.

-- Manage your bank accounts responsibly: Avoid making negative banking activities and manage your bank accounts responsibly.
+- Manage your bank accounts responsibly: Avoid making negative banking activities, and manage your bank accounts responsibly.
 Monitor your account regularly to ensure it has sufficient funds to cover your checks and avoid overdrawn balances and unpaid fees.

 - Ask your bank for overdraft protection: Some banks offer an overdraft protection service to help prevent checks, ATM transactions, and wire or electronic transfers from causing the account’s balance to fall below zero.
 This prevents overdrawn balances and insufficient funds.